yonggqiii/it5100a-notes/src/recap/sections/recursion.md

 def reverse2(ls):
     match ls:
         case Empty(): return Empty()
-        case Node(e1, xs): return append(e1, reverse(xs))
+        case Node(e1, xs): return append(e1, reverse2(xs))
 ```

 By this point you should be able to see that recursion can be done via
 the following based on the structure of the data:

-1. If the data is non-recursive, provide a non-recursive computation
+1. If the structure of the data is non-recursive, provide a non-recursive computation
     that computes the result directly

-2. If the data is recursive, recursively solve the problem on the
+2. If the structure of the data is recursive, recursively solve the problem on the
     substructure(s) of the data (e.g. `pred` or `tail` of the natural
     number or list), and include its result in your main result